mendel5/alternative-front-ends/README.md

 # alternative-front-ends
-Overview of alternative open source front-ends for popular internet platforms.
+Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube or Twitter)

 ## Info
 * Do you know any other projects about front ends or alternatives to websites, apps, etc. that are not included in the overview yet?